-Buttrick gives us an example from 2 Cor 5:17ff on p.
-369. In the Mode of Immediacy, Buttrick scripts the argument of the text as follows (and the sermon moves would parallel the text script).
+Buttrick gives us an example from 2 Cor 5:17ff.
+91 In the Mode of Immediacy, Buttrick scripts the argument of the text as follows (and the sermon moves would parallel the text script).

 - 1. Anyone in Christ is a new creation. - a.
 Old things are past.
 Everything is new. - 2.
 Everything is God's doing: God was in Christ reconciling the world to Godself. - a.
 By means of cancelling sins. - 3.
 God has trusted us with the message of reconciliation. - a.
 That is to say, we are ambassadors for Christ. - b.
-God making a pitch to the world through us. - 4.
+God is making a pitch to the world through us. - 4.
 Therefore, we say, "Be reconciled!"

-He expands his analysis extensively in the next few pages and ends with five observations or possible moves in the mode of immediacy: Note how each Move corresponds with how the text unfolds.
+He expands his analysis extensively in the next few pages and ends with five observations or possible moves in the Mode of Immediacy: Note how each move corresponds with how the text unfolds.
+If the sermon imitated in a one-to-one manner, the sermon would be in the Mode of Immediacy.

-- 1. Anyone in Christ is a new creation
+- 1. Anyone in Christ is a new creation.

 - 2. God was in Christ reconciling the world.

 - 3. Not counting their sins against them

 - 4. We are ambassadors for Christ

 - 5. Be reconciled.

-Finally, he offers the following two different plotlines in the Mode of Reflection as options: Different moves identified with \
+However, he offers the following two different plotlines in the Mode of Reflection as options: (the different moves identified with )

-1. Guest what?
+- 1. Guess what?
 We've been forgiven, outright forgiven.
 All the sins we tabulate have been torn up by God.
-The past no longer controls us; we have a new start. \What else do you think was going on at Calvary?
-Even as we showed our sin by crucifying Christ, Christ showed god's mercy by absolving us: "Father forgive!" \Well, reconciliation changes everything!
+The past no longer controls us; we have a new start.
+What else do you think was going on at Calvary?
+Even as we showed our sin by crucifying Christ, Christ showed God's mercy by absolving us: "Father forgive!"
+Well, reconciliation changes everything!
 Now, we can live together to run around justifying ourselves.
-Instead, with a kind of post mercy innocence, we could love. \Is it worth talking about?
+Instead, with a kind of post-mercy innocence, we could love.
+Is it worth talking about?
 You bet!
-Of course, that's who we are-people who talk about God's mercy. \We are "ambassadors for Christ" in the world.
-We announce a new-start mercy, saying, 'Be reconciled!"
+Of course, that's who we are-people who talk about God's mercy.
+We are "ambassadors for Christ" in the world.
+We announce a new-start mercy, saying, 'Be reconciled!" - 2.
+Everyone here in church ought to be wearing a name tag: Your name and underneath, a title, "Ambassador."
+We are Christ's ambassadors, charged by God with delivering a message to the world.
+What's the message?
+"You can live in a new way, past ancient guilts and old resentments.
+There can be a whole new social order in the world."
+Why?
+Because we have been forgiven.
+In mercy, the whole world can begin again.
+For, don't you see, at Calvary God-in-Christ forgave us all.
+No wonder we have a message for the world: We say, "Be reconciled!"

-&lt;sup>59 Wills, "The Form of the Sermon in Hellenistic Judaism and Early Christianity," 277-99.
+88 Wills, "The Form of the Sermon in Hellenistic Judaism and Early Christianity," 277-99.
+See Appendix 4.

-&lt;sup>60 Thompson, "Narrative Preaching from Romans," 53-74.
+89 Thompson, "Narrative Preaching from Romans," 53-74.